 - Our application service fee for one Dependant Pass (enabling spouse to live in Singapore for the validity of main applicant’s pass) is $500 (excluding government fees).

 - For the provision of our nominee authorised representative, there is a S$2,000** refundable security deposit to be paid up front.
 This security deposit will be refunded when you no longer require our local authorised representative service.

-, the Ministry of Manpower (MOM) will be raising the qualifying salary for Employment Pass (EP) applications from S$3,300 to S$3,600
+With effect from the 1st of September 2020, the Ministry of Manpower (MOM) has raised the minimum qualifying salary for new Employment Pass (EP) applications

 A foreign company that is interested in setting up a branch office in Singapore will usually engage a professional services firm to assist it with the branch registration and to act as a contact point for any clarifications required by the approving authorities.
 Please contact us if you are interested in registering a Branch Office in Singapore.